Maldives

 How can you pray for the Maldives?

-• Please pray that secret believers will be able to access the Bible in their own language this year
+• Pray that secret believers will be able to access the Bible in their own language this year.

 Download Summary Report Download Full Report